OnkarSudrik/RealTime-Face-Recognition/README.md

 ## Overview

 This project is a real-time face recognition system that can recognize famous celebrities as well as faces of people you want to add to its database.
-It uses Python and OpenCV along with the Face Recognition library to perform real-time face recognition with a user-friendly interface.
+It uses Python and OpenCV along with the Face Recognition library to perform real-time face recognition .
 The system provides a confidence level for each recognized face and indicates whether a face is unknown.

 ## Features